fendevel/Guide-to-Modern-OpenGL-Functions/README.md

 ### glTexture
 ------
-* The texture related calls aren't complex to figure out so let's jump right in.
+* The texture related calls aren't hard to figure out so let's jump right in.

 ###### glCreateTextures
 * [`glCreateTextures`](http://docs.gl/gl4/glCreateTextures) is the equivalent of [`glGenTextures`](http://docs.gl/gl4/glGenTextures) + [`glBindTexture`](http://docs.gl/gl4/glBindTexture)(for initialization).